HuxyUK/docker-xmltv-sd-json/README.md

 #Mounts
     /config : This is where XMLTV will store its cache and configuration.
-    /data   : This is the output directory for the EPG data that has been scrapped.
+    /data   : This is the output directory for the EPG data that has been scraped.

 #Features
 1. Auto runs grab on startup.
 Specify number of days using STARTUPDAYS environment variable.